UPDATED NOV 11, 2019

 There’s no reason to miss out on the classic Southern dishes you grew up with just because you switched to a vegan diet.
 And Bean Vegan Cuisine gets it.
 That’s why they offer a seriously creative menu with everything from pulled BBQ sandwiches (vegan) to old-fashioned meatloaf (again, vegan).
 Consider this the place where all your plant-based comfort food dreams come true.

 There’s really no other place in Charlotte that can compare to The Common Market — live music, cheap beer, healthy vegan and vegetarian eats, groceries, the list goes on.
 More than anything, though, it’s an amazing place to meet new people.
 Swing by their flagship spot in Plaza Midwood or their other locations in Oakwold and South End.

 If you’re looking for an all-around green option, stop by one of the three B.GOOD‘s in town.
 B.GOOD partners with local farmers—and highlights information about the farmers in each store—so you’ll always know where your food is coming from.
 Along with that, the menu changes seasonally.
 So in the summer, their dishes include fresh berries, in the fall, they serve pumpkin and squash.
 You get the picture.
 Even their packaging is 100% recyclable.
 It doesn’t get more eco-friendly than that.

 Get ready for happy and healthy food.
-Flower Child is expanding to North Carolina, with its first restaurant coming soon to South End.
+Flower Child has expanded to North Carolina, with its first restaurant now open in South End.
 Not only are their salads, wraps, and bowls a feast for your eyes, they taste even better than they look.
 The best part?
 Their beverage game is just as strong as their food game, with kombucha and cold brew on tap.